 Another factor that may contribute to increased pain at night for those with whiplash is inflammation.
 Inflammation typically peaks within 24-48 hours after an injury occurs, which means that you may experience heightened pain and discomfort during this time frame.
 As a result, you may find that your symptoms are more severe in the evening as compared to earlier in the day.

-Seeking treatment from healthcare professionals such as physiotherapists or chiropractors can help alleviate nighttime pain associated with whiplash.
+Seeking treatment from healthcare professionals such as physiotherapists or chiropractors can help alleviate nighttime pain and even constant whiplash pain.
 Physiotherapy involves exercises and manual therapy techniques to improve strength and flexibility in the neck muscles.
 Chiropractic care focuses on spinal adjustments to realign vertebrae and reduce nerve irritation contributing to neck pain.
 Both approaches can help manage symptoms of whiplash and improve overall function.

 In conclusion, it is not uncommon for individuals with whiplash to experience increased pain at night due to various factors such as relaxation of the body while sleeping, inflammation peaks within 24-48 hours after an injury occurs leading to heightened discomfort during this time frame.
 Additionally, stress levels play a role in how much one experiences from whiplash.
 If you are suffering from nighttime neck pain related to whiplash, seeking treatment from healthcare professionals such as physiotherapists or chiropractors could provide relief by improving strength flexibility in muscles through exercises manual techniques or spinal adjustments realigning vertebrae reducing nerve irritation contributing towards alleviating these symptoms .